 Painting/Drawing tuition on 5 days

-6 dinners with wine - choose from the menu.
+6 dinners with wine - a' la carte menu.

-1 lunch with wine - choose from the menu.
+1 lunch with wine - a' la carte menu.

 Excursions to Assisi and Montefalco with guide